Explore Tunbridge Wells

 For years Queen Anne visited but when Queen Victoria made the town part of her regular holiday sojourns ‘Royal’ Tunbridge Wells, the town, came into being in the wider region of Tunbridge Wells.

-Away from the hustle and bustle
+Holiday away from the hustle and bustle

 This is the perfect stop off between London and the Coast, whether driving, cycling or taking the train.